daverbk/studies/conspectus/docs/dev-concepts.md

 ### A — Atomicity

-All operations in a transaction succeed or every operation is rolled back
+All operations in a transaction succeed or every operation is rolled back.

 ### C — Consistency

-On the completion of a transaction, the database is structurally sound
+On the completion of a transaction, the database is structurally sound.

 ### I — Isolation

 Transactions do not contend with one another.
-Contentious access to data is moderated by the database so that transactions appear to run sequentially
+Contentious access to data is moderated by the database so that transactions appear to run sequentially.

 ### D — Durability

-The results of applying a transaction are permanent, even in the presence of failures
+The results of applying a transaction are permanent, even in the presence of failures.

 ## KISS